 What 2023 Holds for Multi-Cloud

 To provide customers with cutting-edge innovations and valuable services in 2023, businesses will continue to invest heavily in cloud computing and related business models.
 Clients are benefiting from the use of cutting-edge technologies like artificial intelligence, analytics, and robotic process automation, and the rate and tempo of these developments are increasing rapidly thanks to cloud computing.

 Today, even if they don’t want to, most businesses have to use multiple platform-as-a-service tools.
 Up to 85% of businesses use at least two cloud platforms, and 25% use at least five.
 It’s not likely that this will change soon.
 Solution teams want to use the tool they think is best for the job, no matter where it is in the cloud.
 They don’t want to be limited to the tools that are available from a single vendor.
 Also, they use the vendors’ competitors as a bargaining chip to get better service terms.
-Most businesses won’t be able to run their business with just one cloud provider, so multicloud is likely to be the way to go for the foreseeable future.
+Most businesses won’t be able to run their business with just one cloud provider, considering various multi cloud strategies is likely to be the way to go for the foreseeable future.

-Security and redundancy
+Security and Redundancy